elmotec/massedit/README.txt

 License
 -------

 Licensed under the term of `MIT License`_.
-See file LICENSE.
+See attached file LICENSE.txt.